rumoncarter/Technology-Code-of-Practice/README.md

 To meet point 1 of the Technology Code of Practice you must show you understand your users and their needs.

-You’ll have to explain how you’re doing this as part of the spend control process.
+You’ll have to explain how you’re doing this as part of the digital investment process.
 How user research will help your programme

 Doing user research will help your technology project or programme by identifying: